dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The rules above ignore `this` parameters because `ref struct` instance methods cannot be used for overrides, interface implementations, or delegate conversions.

-The diagnostic is reported as an _error_ if the mismatched signatures are both using C#11 ref safety rules; otherwise, the diagnostic is a _warning_.
+The diagnostic is reported as an _error_ if the mismatched signatures are both using C#11 ref safe context rules; otherwise, the diagnostic is a _warning_.

-The scoped mismatch warning may be reported on a module compiled with C#7.2 ref safety rules where `scoped` is not available.
+The scoped mismatch warning may be reported on a module compiled with C#7.2 ref safe context rules where `scoped` is not available.
 In some such cases, it may be necessary to suppress the warning if the other mismatched signature cannot be modified.

 The `scoped` modifier and `[UnscopedRef]` attribute also have the following effects on method signatures:
 - The `scoped` modifier and `[UnscopedRef]` attribute do not affect hiding